jens-create/socialdata2023/docs/index.md

 ## At which locations is the traffic most unsafe in NYC?

 A quick look at the map reveals that some roads are more dangerous than others.
 We therefore take a closer look at the most dangerous roads in NYC - indicated by red circles on the above map.
-Thus, the dangerous roads are defined as the roads with the highest number of accidents.

 ### Atlantic Avenue in Brooklyn
 The map reveals that the Atlantic Avenue is a road with a high number of accidents.
 We therefore take a closer look at the accidents on this road.